Milesnocte/CardinalJava/README.md

-# WoodyBot
+# Cardinal
-Woody is a University Discord automation bot Using the JDA Wrapper.
-Woody has many useful features such as role assignment menues and a message purge command.
-Woody also has a few fun features like eightball and a define a word command.
+Cardinal is a University Discord automation bot Using the JDA Wrapper.
+Cardinal has many useful features such as role assignment menus and a message purge command.
+Cardinal also has a few fun features like eightball and a define a word command.

-## Inviting Woody to a server
+## Inviting Cardinal to a server
-Woody uses slash commands, so it must have `&scope=bot+applications.commands` at the end of the invite url.
+Cardinal uses slash commands, so it must have `&scope=bot+applications.commands` at the end of the invite url.

-To function Woody also requires the following permissions:
+To function Cardinal also requires the following permissions:
 - View Channels
 - Manage Roles
 - Send Messages